Centre for Health, Activity and Rehabilitation Research

 Our research, conducted with partners in the healthcare, community and commercial/industrial sectors, also aims to support the development of enhanced professional practice and policy.

-The activity of the Centre for Health, Activity and Rehabilitation Research (CHEAR) is based on the research programmes of staff working in the Rehabilitation Sciences (RS) and Clinical Nutrition and Biological Sciences (CNBS) fields of study.
+The activity of the Centre for Health, Activity and Rehabilitation Research (CHEARR) is based on the research programmes of staff working in the Rehabilitation Sciences and Clinical Nutrition and Functional Food fields of study.

 Both groupings conduct applied and translational research that addresses real-life issues affecting the health status and quality of life of people (including patients), the professional practice of clinicians/health and social care workers and the development of health and social care policy.
-A key driver of our clinically-oriented research is the use of collaborative consortia to develop, implement and evaluate outcome evaluation frameworks and interventions that acknowledge the importance of patient-led self-monitoring and, increasingly, self-management of long-term health conditions in diverse populations (e.g. frail elderly; paediatric, orthopaedic, neurological, cardio-metabolic conditions).
+A key driver of our clinically-oriented research is the use of collaborative consortia to develop, implement and evaluate outcome evaluation frameworks and interventions that acknowledge the importance of patient-led self-monitoring and, increasingly, self-management of long-term health conditions in diverse populations (e.g. people with Long-COVID and paediatric, orthopaedic, neurological, and cardio-metabolic conditions; elderly people who are frail).

 Our recent research activity has been funded from a number of sources including the National Institute of Health Research (NIHR), Chief Scientist’s Office (CSO), Scottish Government, NHS Health Scotland, local NHS Trusts, and a wide range of medically-oriented charity funders (e.g. Alcohol Research Council, British Kidney Patients Association, Coeliac Society UK, La Fondation Motrice, Multiple Sclerosis Society of the UK).
 In addition, we continue to attract industry-funded research support, especially via the activities of our Knowledge Exchange partner, the Scottish Centre for Food Development and Innovation.

-• To provide systematic review evidence for the efficacy and effectiveness of Rehabilitation Sciences (RS) and Clinical Nutrition and Biological Sciences (CNBS) interventions targeted at vulnerable groups and/or people living with long-term medical conditions;
+• To provide systematic review evidence for the efficacy and effectiveness of Rehabilitation Sciences and Clinical Nutrition and Functional Food interventions targeted at vulnerable groups and/or people living with long-term health conditions;

 • To develop and evaluate feasible, and contextually appropriate, outcome assessments (including self-monitoring strategies) for potential implementation in healthcare and/or community based intervention research evaluations;